Skip to Content

 Short naps can still be developmental at this age, and it can just take time for your baby to take longer naps.
 Or there may be something else going on that is perpetuating the short naps.

-Triple check your baby’s sleep environment!
-If you’re still having short naps, you can use a sleep training technique or crib hour to help lengthen those naps to help your baby connect sleep cycles!
+Triple check your baby’s sleep environment.
+If you’re still having short naps, you can use a sleep training method, extend the nap via a contact nap, or implement crib hour to help lengthen those naps to help your baby connect sleep cycles.

 Amy Motroni